-The Exemption from Tax for Writers, Composers and Artists allows a modification reducing federal adjusted gross income (AGI) for the purposes of computing the tax imposed by R.I.
-Gen. Laws Chapter 44-30 ("Personal Income Tax"), equal to the profits or gains arising from the publication, production, or sale of a work or works.
-The tax modification is available to artists, writers and composers that reside and derive income within designated economic development zones in Providence, Pawtucket, Woonsocket, Warwick, Westerly, Newport, Tiverton, Little Compton, and Warren.
-Taxpayers claiming this modification must submit a schedule showing the source and amount of income claimed to be exempt.
+The artist modification allows a modification reducing federal adjusted gross income (AGI) for the purposes of computing the tax imposed by R.I.
+Gen. Laws Ch.
+44-30 ("Personal Income Tax"), equal to the profits or gains arising from the publication, production, or sale of a work or works.
+The tax modification is available to artists, writers and composers that reside and derive income within designated economic development zones in Providence, Pawtucket, Woonsocket, Warwick, Westerly, Newport, Tiverton, Little Compton, and Warren.2 Taxpayers claiming this modification must submit a schedule showing the source and amount of income claimed to be exempt.